hsbasu/hsbasu/README.md

 - ⚡ Fun fact: ...
 -->

-I am Himadri, a theoretical physicist with primary interests in Electro-hydrodynamics and its lattice-Boltzmann modelling.
+I am Himadri, a theoretical physicist by nature amr profession with primary interests in Electro-hydrodynamics and its lattice-Boltzmann modelling.
 Find more about me at [my website][1].

 ![My GitHub stats][2] ![Language Card][3]